SM 18x150 [2xM5] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Advantages as well as disadvantages of neodymium magnets NdFeB.
+Advantages and disadvantages of neodymium magnets NdFeB.

-Apart from immense power, neodymium magnets have the following advantages:
+Apart from immense strength, neodymium magnets have the following advantages:

-- They do not lose power over time - after about 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose their power (of the magnet).
+After about 10 years, their strength decreases by only ~1% (theoretically),

-- They are highly resistant to demagnetization by external magnetic sources,
+- They are highly resistant to demagnetization by external magnetic field,

-- Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,
+- In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- They possess very high magnetic induction on the surface of the magnet,
+- They exhibit extremely high magnetic induction on the surface of the magnet,

 Disadvantages of neodymium magnets:

 - They are prone to breaking as they are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a metal holder.
+If the magnets are exposed to impacts, we recommend using magnets in a protective case.
 The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

-- Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,
+- Magnets exposed to a humid environment can corrode.
+Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

 Handle Neodymium Magnets with Caution

-Make sure not to bring neodymium magnets close to the TV, wallet, and computer HDD.
+Keep neodymium magnets away from TV, wallet, and computer HDD.

-Strong magnetic fields emitted by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
-They can also damage televisions, VCRs, computer monitors, and CRT displays.
-You should especially avoid placing neodymium magnets near electronic devices.
+Magnetic fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
+In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
+Avoid placing neodymium magnets in close proximity to electronic devices.

-Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
+In the case of neodymium magnets, there is a strong magnetic field.
+As a result, it interferes with the operation of a heart pacemaker.
 However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.

 Dust and powder from neodymium magnets are flammable.